riethmayer/dotfiles/README.md

 Clone the dotfiles repository to your target dotfiles directory.

-    git clone git@github.com:riethmayer/dotfiles $HOME/.dotfiles
+    git clone git@github.com:riethmayer/dotfiles $HOME/dotfiles
-    cd ~/.dotfiles
+    cd ~/dotfiles
     make install

 # Acknowledgmenets

-Thanks to @andrzejsliwa and @sevos for the inspiration
+Thanks to @andrzejsliwa and @sevos for the inspiration.